cosmicjs/docs/docs/rest-api/extensions.md

 ## Edit Extension

 If a write key is enabled on the requested bucket, the parameter `write_key` will need to be present.
-For security, `query_params` values will be saved as a JavaScript Web Tokens (JWT), but available in your Extension as a decoded value.
+For security, `query_params` values will be saved as JavaScript Web Tokens (JWT), but available in your Extension as a decoded value.

 | Parameter | Required | Type   | Description           |
 | --------- | -------- | ------ | --------------------- |